Policies - AM-005

 Collection of Sales Tax - Agencies should review the Department of Revenue Sales and Use Tax Regulation 1-006 and Regulation 1-080 to determine if they are required to collect sales tax when items are sold to a purchaser for "use or consumption and not for resale".
 Before an agency can collect sales tax, they must receive a Sales & Use Tax Identification Number by filing application Form 20 with the Department of Revenue (see Tax Regulation 1-004).

-Pre-Audit Certification - All employees who conduct pre-audit must be knowledgeable in regard to State Statutes, Administrative Services Policies, and their Agency policies to ensure transactions comply with such laws and policies.
+Pre-Audit Certification - All employees who conduct pre-audits must be knowledgeable of State Statutes, Administrative Services Policies, and Agency policies to ensure transactions comply with such laws and policies.
 (Reference: Memorandum of Understanding)

-Agencies that are authorized to perform their own pre-audit must have their pre-audit staff trained and certified by State Accounting.
-Certification is required for the pre-audit employee to have approval/posting authority in EnterpriseOne.
-Pre-Audit Certification is subject to suspension or revocation by State Accounting.
+Agencies authorized to perform pre-audits must have pre-audit staff trained and certified by State Accounting.
+Pre-Audit Certification is subject to suspension or revocation by State Accounting

 Further information on the certification process can be found at Pre-Audit Certification Procedure.